mlswg/mls-architecture/draft-omara-mls-architecture.md

 the expected message, otherwise the secrecy of the messages and the security for MLS is considerably weakened.

-PCS ensures that if a group member is compromised at some time t but subsequently performs an update at some time t', then all MLS guarantees should apply to messages sent after time t'.
+PCS means that if a group member is compromised at some time t but subsequently performs an update at some time t', then all MLS guarantees should apply to messages sent after time t'.
 For example, if an adversary learns all secrets known to Alice at time t, including both Alice's secret keys and all